scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 10 minutes
 - **Damage Type:** poison

 You create a 7x7 tile cloud of poison centered on a point in range you can see.
 The poison cloud bends around corners and permeates surfaces.
 While inside the poison cloud, any creature starting their turn there or entering for the first time this round makes a Stamina save against your spellcasting roll.
-On failure they gain poison 1 or have their poison condition increase in level and take 1 wound die in poison damage for each level of poison effecting them.
+On failure they gain poison 1 or have their poison condition increase in level and take 0/1 in poison damage for each level of poison effecting them.

 Strong winds can move or reduce the size of the poison cloud, with spells like _Gust_ reducing the size of the cloud by 1 every round.